Romanian philosophy: The Interbellum School

 Petre Țuțea had a PhD in Administrative Law.
-Before and during the Second World War he worked as a director in the Ministry of National Economy, and was known and appreciated by all members of the '27 generation as one of their own, even though he was a little older.
-He widely gained the reputation of a rhetorical genius, when he spoke everybody stood and listened.
-Some even considered him "a leader of his generation".
-Initially having youthful Marxist convictions, he developed right-wing nationalist sympathies, that would later lead to his arrest and conviction.
+Before and during the Second World War he worked as a director in the Ministry of National Economy.
+Initially having Marxist convictions, he developed right-wing nationalist sympathies, that eventually led lead to his arrest and conviction.
 In prison he rediscovered Christianity, and after his release he considered himself a Christian philosopher.
-Although due to his political antecedents and uncompromising content of philosophical ideas and religious faith Țuțea could not publish very much, he wrote a considerable amount, including a late work projected in five volumes, "Problems, Systems, Styles, Sciences" and finally "Dogmas".
-He completed the first two, and a small part of "Styles" and "Dogmas" – of which the first two volumes were published posthumously.
-"The Philosophy of Nuances" is also an important essay, a veritable manifesto for a new philosophy, dating back to 1969. Țuțea was influenced by a whole plethora of intellectual personalities, but mostly by Plato, Greek Skepticism, Leibniz, Nietzsche, Bergson, Simmel and the fictionalism of Hans Vaihinger.
+Although Țuțea could not publish very much, he wrote a late work projected in five volumes, "Problems, Systems, Styles, Sciences" and finally "Dogmas".
+He completed the first two, and a small part of "Styles" and "Dogmas" – of which the first two volumes were published posthumously. Țuțea was influenced by Plato, Greek Skepticism, Leibniz, Nietzsche, Bergson, Simmel and the fictionalism of Hans Vaihinger.
 The only significant Romanian philosophical influences were Lucian Blaga and Nae Ionescu.
-Theologically, he was under the sway of St. Paul, Augustine and later Thomas Aquinas, while he also knew and admired the major contemporary Romanian theologian, Fr.
+Theologically, he was influenced by St. Paul, Augustine and later Thomas Aquinas, while he also knew and admired the major contemporary Romanian theologian, Fr.
 Dumitru Stăniloae, whom he met in prison. Țuțea also appreciated various thinkers like Werner Sombart, and frequently refers to scientists like Heisenberg and Poincaré.

 Initially Țuțea rejected the categories of Western idealism, replacing the Kantian conceptual framework with a spectrum of empirical-phenomenological nuances.
-His later philosophy, as he declares, is an effort of "theologal" (not theological) thinking.
-He argues that Truth is unique, but human reason cannot find it by itself, although it can be a receptacle of truth.
+His later philosophy, as he declared, was an effort of "theologal" (not theological) thinking.
+He argued that Truth is unique, but human reason cannot find it by itself, although it can be a receptacle of truth.
 Thus, in order to really know the truth, man needs inspiration and revelation.
 Man is never autonomous, and all intellectual efforts like science or philosophy are only means of producing fictions, at the level of material and cultural comfort. Țuțea believed that science and philosophy by themselves don't even have a consoling function, being essentially irrelevant with respect to the most dramatic issues, like death.
 Thus, only religion (specifically, Christianity) possesses the truth and bears relevance to the destiny of humankind.
 Without it, he says, man is just "a rational animal that comes from nowhere and doesn't go anywhere".
 Anthropologically, Țuțea analyzed what he calls "Christian man"; the anthropological model to be pursued is that of the saint.